NclRSE-Training/git-ultra-novice/_episodes/07-branching.md

 ~~~
 {: .output}

-Before we used the `checkout` command to checkout a file from a specific commit
+We have previously used the `checkout` command to checkout a file from a
-using commit hashes or `HEAD` and the filename (`git checkout HEAD <file>`).
-The
+specific commit using commit hashes, or `HEAD` and the filename
-`checkout` command can also be used to checkout an entire previous version of the
+(`git checkout HEAD <file>`).
+The `checkout` command can also be used to
+checkout an entire previous version of the repository, updating all files in
-repository, updating all files in the repository to match the state of a desired commit.
+the repository to match the state of a desired commit.

 Branches allow us to do this using a human-readable name rather than memorizing
 a commit hash.
 This name also typically gives purpose to the set of changes in
 that branch.
 When we use the command `git checkout <branch_name>`, we are using
 a nickname to checkout a version of the repository that matches the most recent
-commit in that branch (a.k.a. the HEAD of that branch).
+commit in that branch (a.k.a. the `HEAD` of that branch).

-Here you can use `git log` and `ls` to see that the history and
+You can use `git log` and `ls` to see that the history and
 files are the same as our `main` branch.
 This will be true until
 some changes are committed to our new branch.

-Now lets create a starter recipe called ClassicBruschetta.md.
+Let's create a starter recipe for olives.
+Use the command
-For simplicity sake, we will `touch ClassicBruschetta.md` to create an empty file
+`touch olives.md` to create an empty file (but imagine we spent hours
-but imagine we spent hours working on this recipe.
+working on this recipe!).

 ~~~
-$ touch ClassicBruschetta.py
+$ touch olives.md
 ~~~
 {: .bash}

 Now we can add and commit the file to our branch.

 ~~~
-$ git add analysis.py
+$ git add olives.md
-$ git commit -m "Wrote classic bruschetta recipe"
+$ git commit -m "Wrote olives recipe"
 ~~~
 {: .bash}

 ~~~
-[starters x792csa1] Wrote classic bruschetta recipe
+[starters x792csa1] Wrote olives recipe
  1 file changed, 1 insertion(+)
- create mode 100644 ClassicBruschetta.py
+ create mode 100644 olives.md
 ~~~
 {: .output}